0xFFrancesco/Learning-and-Courses/c-sharp/course1/csharp.md

             matches.ForEach(match => { Console.WriteLine(match); }); /// 30 40
         ```

-    -   Dictionary: contains a collection of key/value pairs.
-Key based.
+    -   Dictionary: contains a collection of key/value pairs stored at specific and fixed indexes (that are calculated hashing the key).
+The hash of a numeric type is the number itself.
+The hash of a custom class needs to be manually calculated by implementing the GetHashCode method of the System.Object class.
+The retrieval time is O(1).
 Keys can't be null or duplicated.
+Internally is an Hashtable.
 Needs to be imported from `System.Collections.Generic`;

         -   Useful properties: Count, Keys (returns all the keys), Values (returns al the values);
         -   Useful methods: Add, Remove, ContainsKey, ContainsValue, Clear;